MileHacker Logo

 • Refugios

 These are basic shelters found in some national parks or along trekking routes.
 They generally furnish bunk beds plus simple amenities (sometimes just a roof over your head).
-They act as overnight stops for multi-day trekkers.
+They function as overnight stops for multi-day trekkers.

 • Vacation Rentals & Apartments

-Self-catering options are limited, but find some on platforms like Airbnb in larger towns.
+Self-meal choices are limited, but find some on platforms like Airbnb in larger towns.
 These suit longer stays or families.

 • Homestay & Community Tourism